zaidmasud/mongo-csharp-driver/FileOrganization.md

 doubt use Visual Studio's drop down of member names and use the same order Visual Studio displays them in)

-Exception: constructors are sorted only alphabetically, not by visibility.
+Exception: constructors are sorted only alphabetically (by parameter types and names), not by visibility.

 - Precede each section with a comment, e.g.:
     // private static fields